GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-95/index.md

 ---
-layout: 'layouts/blog-post.njk'
+layout: "layouts/blog-post.njk"
 title: "What's New In DevTools (Chrome 95)"
 authors:
   - jecelynyeen
 date: 2021-09-20
 updated: 2021-09-20
+description:
-description: 'New CSS length authoring tools, hide issues in the Issues tab, improved the display of properties, and more.'
+  "New CSS length authoring tools, hide issues in the Issues tab, improved the display of properties, and more."
 hero: 'image/dPDCek3EhZgLQPGtEG3y0fTn4v82/Z98rfRfuNDjERrDwXnrD.jpg'
 alt: ''
 tags: